Esports

 Video games are a passion for millions of students around the world.
 Engaging with their passion through esports is a fantastic way to reach students in a space they want to be, while rewarding positive behaviors and skill development.
 It encourages them to form social bonds and find community while pursuing something they care about.

-Esports benefits
+Esports Benefits

-Foster collaboration
+Fosters collaboration

 Builds community